You Know You're a Firefighter's Wife If:

 You know what IFSTA, IAFF, SCBA, WSFTA, and ARFF stand for.

-You can tell the difference between a house fire and a woods fire simply by the way they smell.
+You can tell the difference between a house fire and a woods fire.

-You know what kind of shift your husband has had simply by smelling his hair when he comes home and wraps his arms around you.
+You know what kind of shift your husband has has simply by smelling his hair when he comes home and wraps his arms around you.

 Your Husband's wardrobe looks like this: non-descript bottoms paired with any navy blue shirt/sweatshirt with a fire department logo on it.